The secret weapon most teachers miss (and how the triple tax advantage works)

 After 30 years assuming a hypothetical 7% average annual return:

 Compare this to paying those medical expenses from a 403(b), where she'd pay income tax on every withdrawal.
-In this hypothetical, the HSA could potentially save her $100,000+ in taxes over retirement.
+In this hypothetical, the HSA could potentially save her tens of thousands in taxes over retirement.

 Marcus (42) and Lisa (40) are both teachers with a family HDHP.
 They max out their family HSA at $8,750/year.